rh-mobb/documentation/docs/rosa/rosa-asea-landing-zone/README.md

 rosa create account-roles --mode manual --prefix ROSA
 ```

 Using `--mode manual` generates the aws CLI commands and JSON files needed to create the account-wide roles and policies.
-Review the the roles and policies and run the provided commands from the working directory.
+Review the roles and policies and run the provided commands from the working directory.

 ### Create the Required KMS Key and Initial Policy